Cybersecurity

 Phishing

-Malicious actors have perfected the craft of phishing—fraudulent emails that use social engineering to extricate information or funds from the recipients.
+Malicious actors have improved the craft of phishing over the years.
 However, this type of email scam does have some red flags users should be aware of.
 These include:

 • A sense of urgency, e.g., “Last chance to get 80% off”

-• An illegitimate email address, e.g., [email protected] (notice the double Ms and Ps as well as the addition of “shopp” to the url)
+• An illegitimate email address, e.g., [email protected] (notice the double Ms and Ps)

 • Grammar or spelling errors